GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

   Given a recorded signal, it outputs a prediction for the transcript $hat(t)$.
 - $"WER"(hat(t), t)$ is the #acr("WER") (in %) between predicted transcript $hat(t)$ and ground truth transcript $t$.

-Although the array might include several microphones, the #acr("ASR") measurements only employ a single microphone.
+Although the array may comprise multiple microphones, #acr("ASR") measurements rely solely on a single one — namely, the microphone that is aligned with the agent's forward-facing direction.
 Eventual techniques to combine the signal from multiple microphones are out of the scope of this work.
 The following paragraphs discuss the #wer-cost's computing and caching implementation.